s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

-# Performance Evaluation of WIFI-Infrastructure in Classroomsituations
+# Performance Evaluation of WIFI-Infrastructure in Classroom-Situations

 ## Table of Contents